cybae0804/Bulma-React-Portfolio-Template/README.md

 ### Projects

+1) If you're manually pushing the build files to your hosting service like AWS S3 or Firebase -

 After running npm build, create a 'projects' folder in the build folder, then create another folder for the project, and drop other React build files in there or any static files.
 Then, link the file path to the project from the <a> tag used in the projects section.

 ex. build/projects/calculator/index.html

+2) If you're using automated deploy process such as Netlify -

+Same idea as above, but you have to manually copy over the static files into the build folder after the build process completes.
+In your Netlify build command, you can use the `cp -r` command - ex. `yarn build && cp -r ./calculator ./build && cp -r ./sgt ./build`.
+This will copy over your project files after the build process completes.

+NOTE - FOR BOTH 1) and 2)

 For deploying react projects inside the portfolio, there's a special configuration needed.
-Before building the project app, add below line to the package.json file.
+Before building the project app, add below line to your project's `package.json`.

 * "homepage": "https://YOUR_DEPLOYMENT_LINK.com/YOUR_PROJECT_FOLDER"